Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Acknowledgements

 \section{Acknowledgements}

 The authors thank Sean Skwerer for the example showing convex hulls of 3 points can be 3-dimensional (Figure~\ref{fig:3points3D}), and Aasa Feragen, Steve Marron, Ezra Miller, Vinayak Pathak, Scott Provan, and Sean Skwerer for helpful discussions about convex hulls in tree space.
-We are extremely grateful to anonymous reviewers for helping us catch an error in an earlier version.
+We are extremely grateful to some incredibe anonymous reviewers, who greatly improved the paper and caught an error.

 MO acknowledges the support of the Fields Institute.
-Research supported by NSERC, the Natural Sciences and Engineering Research Council of Canada.
+Research of all authors was supported by NSERC, the Natural Sciences and Engineering Research Council of Canada.